-As a relatively new public body, the IJB supported by the Executive Management Team (EMT) have worked hard to develop an effective governance framework underpinned by these principles and to ensure that it operates effectively in practice.
+As a relatively new public body, the IJB supported by the HSCP Team have worked hard to develop an effective governance framework underpinned by these principles and to ensure that it operates effectively in practice.
 We have been supported by our parent bodies but have also sought to identify best practice systems and processes from elsewhere.
-The key features of the governance framework that were in place during 2018/19 are summarised below.
+The key features of the governance framework that was in place during 2018/19 are summarised below.